 - It is necessary to show that persons of a different group than yours (race, color, religion, ancestry, sex, age, disability, national origin, sexual orientation, gender identity, familial status and/or marital status) have been treated in a manner different from you and that the difference in treatment has had an adverse impact to your employment, housing or in the refusal or restriction of a facility or service;

 - The business against whom the complaint is filed must be located within the City limits;

-- The complaint must be filed within 90 calendar days from the date of the alleged discriminatory act (180 days for housing complaints).
-There are specific organizations that can not be investigated under authority of this code (See Tucson City Code Section 17-13, 17-51(b) and 17-53).
+- The complaint must be filed within 90 calendar days from the date of the alleged discriminatory act or 180 calendar days for housing or disability/accessibility complaints.
+There are specific organizations that cannot be investigated under authority of this code (See Tucson City Code Section 17-13, 17-51(b) and 17-53).
 This document is available upon request or you may contact the OEOP for additional information on exclusions.

 Which businesses are covered?

 - Places of public accommodation, facilities, services, commodities or use offered to or enjoyed by the general public, operated within the city limits of Tucson.